-Despite all this change, one concern remains the same throughout all workspaces and that is employer sexual harassment.
-Definitions of what constitutes unwanted sexual advances or inappropriate behavior have changed as the #metoo movement collectively puts its foot down and says enough to unprofessional and unethical sexual behavior in the workplace.
-To get justice and file a claim against your aggressor speak to a skilled sexual abuse attorney today to discuss your recovery options.
+Despite all this change, one concern remains the same throughout all workspaces: employer sexual harassment.
+Definitions of what is considered sexual harassment at work have changed as the #metoo movement brought more attention to stopping unprofessional and unethical sexual behavior in the workplace.
+To get justice and file a claim against your aggressor, speak to a skilled sexual abuse attorney today to discuss your recovery options.

 What is Sexual Harassment in the Workplace?

 Sexual harassment is an all-encompassing term that can refer to many types of unprofessional behaviors in the workplace.
-The Equal Employment Opportunity Commission or EEOC defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature constitute sexual harassment when this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance, or creates an intimidating, hostile, or offensive work environment.
+The Equal Employment Opportunity Commission (EEOC) defines sexual harassment as unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+This behavior constitutes sexual harassment when this conduct explicitly or implicitly affects an individual’s employment, unreasonably interferes with an individual’s work performance, or creates an intimidating, hostile, or offensive work environment.

 Sexual harassment is a form of sexual discrimination that encompasses a wide range of inappropriate sexual actions that can be as small as an inappropriate sexual joke to what is sexual abuse and rape.
 Victims of employer sexual harassment can file a sexual harassment claim or lawsuit with certain liable parties to pursue compensation for physical and emotional damages.